-Homework is posted in Class Charts for each subject and additional supporting materials and study materials may also be found here, or via the link provided in the homework to Google Classroom.
+Homework is posted in Class Charts for each subject and additional supporting materials and study materials may also be found here, or via the link provided in the homework to Showbie / Google Classroom (Google Classroom is being phased out).

 Some students may be involved in extra-curricular sports, creative arts or have other commitments that will impact upon the time dedicated to homework.
 We believe that enrichment activities like these are very important and hugely beneficial, but we expect students to take responsibility for managing their time and workload, and to communicate with their teachers regularly to discuss any issues they may have with meeting deadlines.
 However, it is important during this examination phase of their education journey that studies take priority.